galmeida9/Software-Architecture-20-21/as-report.md

 * 1000 students
 ![1000 Students at a random time 1s-10s](report-resources/performance-answerquiz-1000_normt.png)

-**Conclusions:** With this test we can see that the process of answering a quiz is independent of the number of students (at least until 1000 students) and it's fastest than getting a quiz.
+**Conclusions:** With this test we can see that the process of answering a quiz is independent of the number of students (at least until 1000 students) and it's faster than getting a quiz.

 In this test, we tried to simulate an unrealistic scenario where all the students get the quiz and answer the questions at the same time, without having time to "think".
 We pretended to stress test the system to see how it would cope.